Do you hate being touched but still wish for a meaningful relationship with a lifelong partner?

 Take some time to figure out why it is that you don’t like being touched.
-If you did experience trauma, and you believe it is this which is now affecting your comfort with physical contact, consider speaking with a counselor.
-They’ll be able to help you address your past in a safe, controlled environment where you can lean on them for support if you get overwhelmed (you can click here to connect with one of the experienced counselors on BetterHelp.com).
+If you did experience trauma, and you believe it is this which is now affecting your comfort with physical contact, consider speaking with a therapist.
+They’ll be able to help you address your past in a safe, controlled environment where you can lean on them for support if you get overwhelmed (you can connect with one of the certified and experienced therapists on BetterHelp.com).

 Gently explore why you have this aversion.
 Is your dislike of touch a constant thing?
 Or does it only happen in certain circumstances?
 Which scenarios bring this aversion to the forefront?
 Is it touch in general?
 Or sensual/sexual touch?

 Also, be honest about whether this same aversion has happened with others, or if it’s just with your current partner.
 Many people who are struggling with their relationships may care about their partners deeply, but aren’t sexually attracted to them.
 As a result, they might pull away from intimate contact, but still appreciate the friendship and companionship.

 By successfully and objectively identifying when you don’t want to be touched, you’ll be able to decide which steps to take next.